Veterinary Physiotherapy Services

 FUEL COSTS

-Fuel costs calculated as Google Maps distance from BS16
+Fuel costs calculated as Google Maps distance from BS5 7J*

 WHAT TO EXPECT FROM AN EQUINE PHYSIOTHERAPY SESSION

-• Initial sessions are approximately 1hr 30mins-2hrs long.
+Initial sessions are approximately 1hr 30mins- 1hr 45mins long.

-• Follow up sessions are approximately 1hr-1hr 30mins long.
+Follow up sessions are approximately 1hr 30mins long.

-• Following this, treatment will be applied in response to the findings, and also any diagnosed conditions.
+Following this, treatment will be applied in response to the findings, and also any diagnosed conditions.
 This treatment will involve a manual therapy session, performing massage and other soft tissue techniques, to help relieve any muscular tension and pain.
-Appropriate electrotherapeutic modalities will also be applied, again to alleviate pain and also to promote healing.
+Appropriate electrotherapeutic modalities will also be applied, such as LASER therapy, again to alleviate pain and also to promote healing.

-• Following the treatment, an individually tailored treatment plan will be compiled, with exercises being prescribed for you to do at home, encouraging your horse to move correctly and build up important musculature.
+Following the treatment, an individually tailored treatment plan will be compiled and emailed to you, with exercises being prescribed for you to do at home, encouraging your horse to move correctly and build up important musculature.

 WHAT TO EXPECT FROM A CANINE PHYSIOTHERAPY SESSION

-• Following this, an individually tailored treatment will performed.
-This will involve a manual therapy session, utilising massage and soft tissue techniques to help to relieve any muscular tension and pain, and the application of appropriate electrotherapeutic modalities to again reduce pain, and also promote healing.
+Following this, an individually tailored treatment will performed.
+This will involve a manual therapy session, utilising massage and soft tissue techniques to help to relieve any muscular tension and pain, and the application of appropriate electrotherapeutic modalities such as LASER therapy, to again reduce pain, and also promote healing.

-• After this, a treatment plan will be developed for your dog, including a remedial exercise programme for you to perform at home, which will encourage your dog to move correctly and build up the correct musculature.
+After this, a treatment plan will be developed and emailed to you for your dog, including a remedial exercise programme for you to perform at home, which will encourage your dog to move correctly and build up the correct musculature.

 Before Your Appointment